What is My Federal ID? Your Taxpayer Identification Number (TIN)

 To apply for an ITIN, you need to:

-- Submit the form by mail or visit an IRS office.
+Through the mail, or within an IRS office.

 Visit the IRS ITIN page here for more information.